Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: TDE Wind and Torus Interactions

-In short, the bow shock is transient and exists for months, while the shock velocity which is equivalent to the wind velocity is very high (up to $10^{4} ~\kms$).
-The cloud shock inside the cloud is relatively more lasting and exists for $\sim$1 year.
+In short, the bow shock is transient and exists for months, while its velocity equivalent to the wind velocity is very high (up to $10^{4} ~\kms$).
+The cloud shock is relatively more lasting and exists for $\sim$1 year.
 The velocity of the cloud shock is much lower, which may be around $1000 ~\kms$.
 Therefore, CRs at bow shocks and cloud shocks should be treated separately.